Insider’s Guide To London Eye

 TAKE A LIGHT HEARTED LOOK AT Why The London Eye Remains So Popular With Visitors In London Today!

 As you make your way through the queue, you’ll be asked to pose for a photo opportunity where you can see your image as you exit your pod.
-Simply continuing making your way along the queue if this isn’t for you.
+This is not obligatory so you can simply decline and continue making your way along the queue if this isn’t for you.
+There is a further photo opportunity near the end of your time in the capsule too.
 Look out for passholder discounts on any photographic souvenirs purchased.
+Remember you can take your own photos & videos throughout your 30 minute journey around the London Eye.

 Guests with a valid Merlin Pass can access the London Eye as well a whole host of other attractions including LEGOLAND Windsor, Warwick Castle & London Sea Life Aquarium during the year.
 Keep an eye out for restrictions on use at the London Eye with Merlin Passes depending upon the pass you have purchased.